-- A building width of 13 to 20m provides sufficient natural light in the perimeter zones.
+- A building width of 13 m to 20 m provides sufficient natural light in the perimeter zones.
 Wider plan forms are not generally suitable for open plan office space.

-- A zone equal to twice the floor to ceiling height from each façade walls may be naturally ventilated (typically 6 to 7m), and the inner zone has to be mechanically ventilated.
+- A zone equal to twice the floor to ceiling height from each façade walls may be naturally ventilated (typically 6 m to 7 m), and the inner zone has to be mechanically ventilated.

 - Atria provide an additional source of natural lighting and improve the energy use of the building.